libavg/libavg/sphinxdoc/player.rst

             amplify playback.
 A limiter prevents distortion when the volume is set to high.

-        .. py:method:: addTracker()

-            Adds a camera-based multitouch tracker to the avg player.
-The tracker can be configured using the :file:`avgtrackerrc` file and immediately starts reporting events.

-            .. deprecated:: 1.5
-                Use :func:`enableMultitouch()` instead.

         .. py:method:: assumePixelsPerMM(ppmm)

             Tells the system to assume a resolution for the physical screen, overriding